Tata Telcoline: Second generation (2006–present)

-Developed in 18 months, the new generation of the Tata pickup uses an evolution of the previous body-on-frame X2 platform.
-Revised above all in the suspension geometry, the body uses a higher percentage of high-strength steel.
-Given the success of the previous Telcoline, the new generation Tata realises a product intended primarily for export to many countries including ASEAN, EMEA and Merconsur.
-It is equipped with double front airbags and security systems such as ABS, traction control and downhill speed control.
-During the development phase, it was called the TL Sprint due to reduced industrialisation times.
-Following the launch, ESP stability control was also introduced for export.
+Developed over 18 months, the new generation of the Tata pickup utilizes an evolved version of the previous body-on-frame X2 platform.
+The suspension geometry has been significantly revised, and the body incorporates a higher percentage of high-strength steel.
+Building on the success of the previous Telcoline, the new generation Tata is designed primarily for export to various countries, including those in Southeast Asia, EMEA, and Mercosur.
+It comes equipped with dual front airbags and safety features such as ABS, traction control, and downhill speed control.
+During the development phase, it was referred to as the TL Sprint due to reduced industrialization times.
+Following the launch, electronic stability control (ESC) was also introduced for export models.

 The presentation took place in the form of a definitive prototype at the Bologna Motor Show in December 2006, with production starting in May 2007 at the Pune plant (India) and thereafter beginning sales in India, Europe and South Africa.
 The final name chosen by Tata Motors is Xenon to avoid confusion with the previous Telcoline remaining in production.
 In Europe, it is equipped with the new 2.2-litre Dicor turbodiesel common rail Euro 4 producing 140 horsepower and a 5-speed manual gearbox.

 In India, its revised X2 platform also gave rise to the Tata Sumo Grande.

 In 2012, with the introduction of the Euro 5 regulations in Europe, the 2.2 Dicor engine was revised with the introduction of VGT, DPF filter and a power rise to 150 horsepower.

 In 2010, the pick up started assembly in Thailand by the Tata-Thonburi joint venture.
 In 2011, the CNG version was launched in Thailand powered by a new 2,1 litre straight-4 DOHC engine with 115 HP.

 A Xenon XT (Cross Terrain) double cab 4-door, 5-seater variant was launched in 2009.
 The Xenon has been well received in Europe, especially in Spain and Italy.

+Safety

+The Tata Xenon was tested by the Australasian New Car Assessment Program twice, the first with no ESC and the second a model with ESC.

+2017 facelift

+Xenon Yodha was launched on January 3rd 2017 as a facelifted model.
+Availability includes 4x2 and 4x4 variants as well as single cab and double cab layouts.

+2022 facelift

+A second facelift called Yodha 2.0 was launched on September 2022.